AaronC81/delta-pico/README.md

 ## Building

-This repository is a platform.io project, with a separate Cargo project in the `rust` directory.
-The Cargo project is compiled automatically when using `pio run`, so to build and flash this to your Pico:
+This repository is a Pico SDK project, with a separate Cargo project in the `rust` directory.
+The Cargo project is compiled automatically by CMake, so to build and flash this to your Pico:

 ```
-pio run
+mkdir build
+cd build
+cmake ..
+make

-picotool load .pio/build/pico/firmware.bin
+picotool load delta-pico.bin
 picotool reboot
 ```

 You will likely need a bleeding-edge checkout of rbop, so you should check this out too and adjust the path in `rust/Cargo.toml` accordingly.

+This project has a dependency on FontForge, which is used for compiling fonts into bitmaps.
+Install FontForge, and then set the `DELTA_PICO_FFPYTHON` environment variable to point to its included `ffpython` executable.
+If you've done this right, you should be able to run `$DELTA_PICO_FFPYTHON` in your terminal (or `%DELTA_PICO_FFPYTHON%` on Windows) and get a Python interactive prompt.

 ## Hardware